Welcome to referendum.govt.nz

 No, I do not support the proposed Cannabis Legalisation and Control Bill.

-- hemp – contains very low amounts of psychoactive chemicals and is used to create various products such as oil, rope fibre and hemp seeds.
+- hemp – Hemp contains very low amounts of psychoactive chemicals and is used to create various products such as oil, rope fibre and hemp seeds.
 In New Zealand, hemp growers have a specific license to grow the plant.
-The current scheme to regulate production and sale of industrial hemp has existed since 2006.
+The current scheme to regulate the production and sale of industrial hemp has existed since 2006.
+Hemp is not included in the proposed law that will be voted on in the referendum.

 The draft Bill proposes a regulatory model that is a government-controlled regulated market covering the production, supply and use of cannabis.

-The draft legislation outlining the proposed regulated scheme for legally accessing cannabis is currently being developed.
+The draft Bill outlining the proposed regulated scheme for legally accessing cannabis is currently being developed.
 Read the first version of the draft Cannabis Legalisation and Control Bill below.

 The core elements of the proposed scheme are: